wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 >
 > I created a [prototype](https://wildlyinaccurate.com/news-core-experience/) to prove that the best way to build an extremely fast core experience is to focus on the content first and foremost.

 In the beginning of 2012 the BBC Responsive News team wrote about how they provide a "core experience" for users by default, and then progressively enhance the page if the browser [cuts the mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard).
 At the time, this was cutting edge.
-They were able to build pages which worked on practically any browser without compromising the experience for users on modern browsers.
+They were able to build pages that worked on practically any browser without compromising the experience for users on modern browsers.
 To quote directly from the Responsive News blog:

 > The first tier of support we call the core experience.
 This works on everything.
 I’ve seen it work on a Nokia E65, a Blackberry OS4, Kindle 1, a HTC Touch 2 running Win Mobile 6.5, a Samsung U900 Soul, a Commodore Vic20, my nan’s slipper and a toaster just sellotaped to a TV.
 Likewise, GoogleBot, text-browsers like Lynx, folks that disable JavaScript and so on are all assured a good level of service.